 Pinhão (pinion fruit):

 Pinhão is the seed of a tree called Araucaria, traditional of Paraná.
 The pinion is a great source of important fibers, proteins, carbohydrates, and minerals.
-It is traditionally consumed roasted or boiled and can be eaten sweet or salty.
+It is traditionally consumed roasted or boiled and can be eaten as a savory or salty snack.

 Castanha do Pará (Brazil nut):

 High in healthy fat, minerals and has great nutritional value.

 Where to buy Brazilian fruits in Rio de Janeiro

-The Hortifruti supermarkets usually have a variety of fruits for purchase.
-There you can also buy exotic imported fruits that are not easy to find in other supermarkets.
+Hortifruti supermarkets usually have a great variety of fruits for purchase.
+You can also buy exotic imported fruits there; fruits that are not easy to find in other supermarkets.

 45 Dias da Rocha Street – Copacabana.